schematical/chaos-engine/README.md

 #####Families:
 It might also be cool to factor in bloodlines into logic.
-Degrees of seperation from an NPC could affect its decision to act on certain things.
+Degrees of separation from an NPC could affect its decision to act on certain things.

-Theoretically NPC's that dont attack their families and nuture them will increase the likley hood that their bloodline will flourish.
+Theoretically NPC's that don't attack their families and nurture them will increase the likely hood that their bloodline will flourish.

 NPCs that neglect or attach their bloodline will quickly die out